ahoundetoungan/QuantilePeer/README.md

 As discussed in the paper, there are two possible instrument sets for quantile peer outcomes.
 The first type of instruments is the quantiles of `X` among peers.
 The second type is also the quantiles of `X` among peers, but with a key distinction that the values of `X` for peers are ordered using the values of their dependent variable.
 The second type of instruments can lead to the most efficient estimators.

 Instruments can be computed using `qpeer.inst`.
 The choice of the instrument type can be specified through the `formula` argument.
 If `formula` is defined without a dependent variable (i.e., an expression of the type `~ X1 + X2 + ...`), then the first type is computed.
 In contrast, if `formula` is defined with a dependent variable (i.e., an expression of the type `y ~ X1 + X2 + ...`), the second type is computed.
-Importantly, it is not necessary to use the same quantile level as in the model.
+Importantly, it is not necessary to use the same quantile level as in the model, especially for the first instrument type.
 To enhance instrument strength, I recommend using finer quantile levels than those employed in the model.

 ```R
 # First instrument set